The Idaho Department of Lands (IDL) has jurisdiction over proposed projects that fall under the rules listed below:

 Any proposal involving state endowment lands would most likely require a lease.
 The project would have to be formally proposed to the department.
 Due diligence would include examining the proposal to determine a fit with the highest and best use for the property and if it is in the best interests of the owning endowment(s).
 Any proposal would also require examination of proforma financial statements, business history, etc. Ultimately, approval of the State Board of Land Commissioners would be needed.

-- Idaho Comprehensive Wildlife Conservation Strategy, 2005, Idaho Conservation Data Center, Idaho Department of Fish and Game.
+- Idaho State Wildlife Action Plan, 2015, Idaho Department of Fish and Game.

-The Idaho Office of Emergency Management (IOEM) has no permitting or siting authority related to transmission projects.
+The Idaho Office of Emergency Management (IOEM) has no permitting or siting authority related to energy or mineral projects.
 However, the IOEM maintains emergency situational awareness related to disruptions in the provision of energy resources within the state or to those energy resources transiting the state for use within the Northwest/Intermountain regions.
 Additionally, the IOEM identifies and catalogues critical transmission infrastructure.

 Construction projects often require water for dust control or mixing construction materials.
 Because of the transient nature of construction projects, IDWR often issues temporary water rights to construction companies under Idaho Code 42-202A.
 Use under a temporary water right is limited to five acre-feet.

-The Idaho Department of Parks and Recreation (IDPR) has an interest in transmission projects that cross state park property.
-Additionally, transmission projects that cross local, state or federal sites where the IDPR has provided grant funding for recreation is of interest.
+The Idaho Department of Parks and Recreation (IDPR) has an interest in projects that cross state park property, or projects that cross local, state or federal sites where the IDPR has provided grant funding for recreation.
 Restrictions enforced by IDPR on impacted lands require replacement of the affected property with recreation property of like value, or reimbursement for the value of the property.
 IDPR is also involved in mitigation negotiations regarding any property used by the public for recreation.